|

 It is well established that when students feel emotionally and socially capable, this enhances their motivation to reach their full potential and to attain high standards in their academic learning (Melbourne Declaration on Educational Goals for Young Australians, MCEETYA, 2008).

 The manner with which children conduct themselves is vital to a positive and supportive school community, and a core part of student wellbeing.
-St. Joseph’s has developed Positive Behaviours for Learning Guidelines to help students to understand their rights and responsibilities within the community.
+St. Joseph’s has developed Positive Behaviours for Learning Guidelines to help students understand their rights and responsibilities within the community.

 All volunteers are required to complete student protection training.
 Please click here to complete.